yuran-zhu/Life-Expectancy-Prediction/README.md

 ## III.
 Data
 The data was collected from the WHO and the UN website and is available on [Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who) (`Life_expectancy_data.csv`).
 The dataset consists of 22 columns and 2,938 rows.
 Each row refers to a country, and each column refers to one country level health related or economic features.
 The health related features include `life expectancy, adult mortality, infant deaths, alcohol drinking, hepatitis B, measles, BMI, HIV/AIDS`, etc. The economic features include `development status, percentage expenditure, GDP, population, schooling`, etc.

-## Possible Findings and Implications
+## IV.
+Possible Findings and Implications
 With the dataset, we can explore the following problems and learn insights from them.

 - The impact of schooling on life expectancy.
 It can motivate governments, the UN, and related stakeholders to implement education-related policies and measures.